magento/devdocs/guides/v2.1/extension-dev-guide/attributes.md

 </extension_attributes>
 {% endhighlight %}

 When `getList()` is called, it returns a list of `ProductInterface`s.
-When it does this, the code populates the `stock_item` with a joined operation in which the `StockItemInterface`’s `qty` property come from the `cataloginventory_stock_item` table where the `Product`'s `entity_Id` is joined with the `cataloginventory_stock_item.product_id` column.
+When it does this, the code populates the `stock_item` with a joined operation in which the `StockItemInterface`’s `qty` property comes from the `cataloginventory_stock_item` table where the `Product`'s `entity_Id` is joined with the `cataloginventory_stock_item.product_id` column.

-<h3 id="ext-auth">Extension attribute authentication</h3>
+### Extension attribute authentication {#ext-aut}

 Individual fields that are defined as extension attributes can be restricted, based on existing permissions.
 This feature allows extension developers to restrict access to data.
-See <a href="{{page.baseurl}}get-started/authentication/gs-authentication.html">Web API authentication overview</a> for general information about authentication in Magento.
+See [Web API authentication overview]({{page.baseurl}}get-started/authentication/gs-authentication.html) for general information about authentication in Magento.

 The following [code sample]({{ site.mage2000url }}app/code/Magento/CatalogInventory/etc/extension_attributes.xml) defines `stock_item` as an extension attribute of the `CatalogInventory` module. `CatalogInventory` is treated as a "third-party extension".
 Access to the inventory data is restricted because the quantity of in-stock item may be competitive information.